Get

 What Does It Mean When My Dog Stares at Me?

-When your dog stares at you, it can mean many things depending on what else they may or may not be doing in the moment and the context in which it occurs.
+When your dog stares at you, it can mean many things depending on what else they may or may not be doing at the moment and the context in which it occurs.
 For the most part, dogs are staring to convey something to you or to get something from you, often a walk or some food!
 It is important to consider when and how they are looking at you so you can gain deeper insights.

 The 5 Potential Reasons Why Your Dog Stares at You